williaml4292/sep-10-freedom-project/blog/entry02.md

 * Interactive boards

 ### Engineering Design Process (EDP)
 I am currently in the second step of the EDP, which is to _research the problem_.
 At first, I started off with learning about personal budget apps and software, then I started researching more about hardware used in finance.
-I hope that more people would be able to use personal budgetting apps to manage their money
+I hope that more people would be able to use personal budgetting apps to manage their money and to avoid going into debt or wasting money.

 [Previous](entry01.md) | [Next](entry03.md)